Candy cane

 A candy cane is a cane-shaped stick candy often associated with Christmastide as well as Saint Nicholas Day.
-The canes are traditionally white with red stripes and flavored with peppermint, but the canes also come in a variety of other flavors and colors.
+The canes are typically white with red stripes and flavoured with peppermint, but the canes also come in a variety of other flavours and colours.

 History

 A record of the 1837 exhibition of the Massachusetts Charitable Mechanic Association, where confections were judged competitively, mentions "stick candy".
-A recipe for straight peppermint candy sticks, white with colored stripes, was published in The Complete Confectioner, Pastry-Cook, and Baker, in 1844.
+A recipe for straight peppermint candy sticks, white with coloured stripes, was published in The Complete Confectioner, Pastry-Cook, and Baker, in 1844.
 However, the earliest documentation of a "candy cane" is found in the short story "Tom Luther's Stockings", published in Ballou's Monthly Magazine in 1866.
-Described as "mammoth" in size, no mention of color or flavor was provided.
+Described as "mammoth" in size, no mention of colour or flavour was provided.
 The Nursery monthly magazine mentions "candy-canes" in association with Christmas in 1874, and Babyland magazine describes "tall, twisted candy canes" being hung on a Christmas tree in 1882.

-Practical Application
+Animal deterrent

 Peppermint is a natural animal deterrent.
 It is believed that peppermint candy canes were originally hung on Christmas trees to keep rodents and other small animals, including cats, from damaging Christmas trees.